-( tl The general qualitative disclosure requirement with respect to the equity risk of equity holdings not subject to subpart F of this part, including: 1) Differentiation between holdings on which capital gains are expected and hose held for other objectives, including for relationship and strategic reasons; fo a a 2) Discussion of important policies covering the valuation of and accounting or equity holdings not subject to subpart F of this part.
-This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in hese practices.
-16 b Value disclosed on the balance sheet of investments, as well as the fair value of those investments; for securities that are publicly traded, a comparison to publicly-quoted share values where the share price is materially different than fair value.
+Page References Description Basel III Report Form 10-K for December 31, 2015 Form 10-Q for June 30, 2016 Qu antitative Disclosures b Value disclosed on the balance sheet of investments, as well as the fair value of those investments; for securities that are publicly traded, a comparison to publicly-quoted share values where the share price is materially different than fair value.
 16 С The types and nature of investments, including the amount that is: (1) Publicly traded; and (2) Non-publicly traded.
 16 d The cumulative realized gains (losses) arising from sales and liquidations in the reporting period.
 N/A е (1) Total unrealized gains (losses).(2) Total latent revaluation gains (losses)(3) Any amounts of the above included in tier 1 and/or tier 2 capital.
 16 f Capital requirements categorized by appropriate equity groupings, consistent with the savings and loan holding company's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition regarding total capital requirements.
-16 а The general qualitative disclosure requirement, including the nature of interest П rate risk for non-trading activities and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and 17 110-111 frequency of measurement of interest rate risk for non-trading activities.
-17 b The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to 1 management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
-17 111
+16 ble 10 - Interest Rate Risk For Non-Trading Activities alitative Disclosures а The general qualitative disclosure requirement, including the nature of interest rate risk for non-trading activities and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and frequency of measurement of interest rate risk for non-trading activities.
+17 110-111 Qu antitative Disclosures b The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
+17 57